 There are strong reasons for wanting to increase the numbers of girls opting for Maths/Further Maths (FM) at AS/A level.
 As well as the clear social justice implications (for future career and salary parity), girls tend to be more successful at AS/A level, with consistently lower proportions getting E and U grades, and higher proportions getting A grades (though A*s are awarded more often to boys).
-Justice Secretary Liz Truss said in a speech recently that her “main career advice” for girls was to study maths for whatever career they wanted to pursue.

 The schools and college studied were chosen because of their above average proportions of girls choosing to take Maths and FM at AS/A level.
 None had employed specific initiatives to raise girls’ participation rates, but researchers were keen to see if they could find common factors that were increasing girls’ participation rates.

 It is worth noting, first of all, that gender participation is measured as the proportion of girls (or boys) choosing maths out of the entire cohort of students taking one or more A level.
-The national figure for girls is 20% for Maths and 2.5% for Further Maths (boys are twice as likely as girls to take Maths and three times as likely to take FM).
-Alternative measures that compare the number of girls taking maths with the number of boys, have drawbacks such as appearing successful if the number of boys opting for maths is reduced (a scenario which improves nothing!).
+The national figure for girls is 20% for Maths and 2.5% for FM (boys are twice as likely as girls to take Maths and three times as likely to take FM).
+Alternative measures that compare the number of girls taking maths with the number of boys have drawbacks such as appearing successful if the number of boys opting for maths is reduced (a scenario which improves nothing!).

-- A strong culture of maths in the institution – this was seen as encouraging all students to aspire to study maths, particularly in the schools, where such expectations were evident from as early as Y8.
+- A strong culture of maths in the institution – this was seen as encouraging all students to aspire to study maths, particularly in the schools, where such expectations were evident from as early as Year 8.
 Some of the institutions were as successful in recruiting above average numbers of boys, meaning that gender imbalance in classes has not necessarily been eradicated.

 - A pervasive expectation that those capable of B grade and above in Maths would continue to study the subject, and be successful at AS/A level.